 - BlueScope's Western Port steelworks;

-- · The Esso fractionation plant; and
+- The Esso fractionation plant; and

 - The United Petroleum fuels storage and distribution facility.

-The 2018/19 financial year saw an increase in ships visiting the port from 95 in FY18 to 109 in FY19.
-Total volumes (import and export) increased by 1.5% to 1.5 million tonnes.
+The 2019/20 financial year saw 109 ships visiting the port.
+Total volumes (import and export) increased by 32% to 2.0. million tonnes.